What style of civil government should people have to rule over them?

 5. Taxation is to be limited [not to equal or exceed ten percent of a person’s income] and equal for both the rich and the poor.
 Such a limited income forces a civil government to deal only with its Biblical mandate as it would not have the funds to develop into the socialistic monsters we have today.
 [Ex.
 30:15]

 The Bible declares that the world is a theocracy.
 All of it is to be ruled by God.
 The individual is to be submitted to God.
 The family is to be submitted to God.
 The church is to be submitted to God.
 And the civil government is to be submitted to God.
 Each has its own sphere [sometimes overlapping] of authority and none is to interfere with the others, although all are to be under God.

-As far as how a theocracy would be practically worked out in style of the government, the Bible does not say.
+As far as how a theocracy would be practically worked out in the style of the government, the Bible does not say.
 That is part of mankind working out Biblical principles in daily life.
-This means that different nations could choose different forms of government - all still under God - and be perfectly accepted before God.
+This means that different nations could choose different forms of government - all under God - and still be perfectly acceptable before God.